nDmitry/grunt-autoprefixer/README.md

 If the `map` option isn't defined or is set to `false`, Autoprefixer will neither create nor update a sourcemap.

-If `true` is specified, Autoprefixer will try to find a sourcemap from a previous compilation step using an annotation comment (e.g. from Sass) and create a new sourcemap based on the found one (or just create a new sourcemap).
+If `true` is specified, Autoprefixer will try to find a sourcemap from a previous compilation step using an annotation comment (e.g. from Sass) and create a new sourcemap based on the found one (or just create a new inlined sourcemap).
 The created sourcemap can be either a separate file or an inlined map depending on what the previous sourcemap was.

 You can gain more control over sourcemap generation by setting an object to the `map` option:

 * `prev` (string or `false`): a path to a directory where a previous sourcemap is (e.g. `path/`).
 By default, Autoprefixer will try to find a previous sourcemap using a path from the annotation comment (or using the annotation comment itself if the map is inlined).
 You can also set this option to `false` to delete the previous sourcemap.
 * `inline` (boolean): whether a sourcemap will be inlined or not.
-By default, it will be the same as a previous sourcemap or a separate file.
+By default, it will be the same as a previous sourcemap or inlined.
 * `annotation` (boolean or string): set this option to `true` or `false` to enable or disable annotation comments.
 You can also overwrite an output sourcemap path using this option, e.g. `path/file.css.map` (by default, Autoprefixer will save your sourcemap to a directory where you save CSS).
 This option requires `inline` to be `false` or undefined.
 * `sourceContent` (boolean): whether original contents (e.g. Sass sources) will be included to a sourcemap.
-By default, Autoprefixer will add contents only if a previous sourcemap have them.
+By default, Autoprefixer will add contents only for new sourcemaps or if a previous sourcemap has them.

 #### options.silent
 Type: `Boolean`